Saturday 23rd of January

-The plan was simple; at 10.00 me, my brother Andreas and me should be in a car driving towards Arminou Dam in Paphos District.
+The plan was simple; at 10.00 me and my brother Andreas should be in a car driving towards Arminou Dam in Paphos District.
 As we are Cypriots we were ready by 10.30, not a huge delay I must admit!
 It seemed like a good day with lots of sunshine and clouds changing shapes.
 That gave us the opportunity to put a little imagination into our heads and say out loud what each cloud could be.
 Most of the times we would agree but sometimes we could argue about a cloud being a hippopotamus or a sheep.
-I could clearly see dragons and unicorns, Andreas could see a mother duck playing with her babies while he was trying to be a DJ giving the appropriate theme to our little adventure!
+I could clearly see dragons and unicorns while Andreas could see a mother duck playing with her babies while he was trying to be a DJ giving the appropriate theme to our little adventure!
 I always say a road trip’s greatest beauty is the music that accompanies you and fills you up with so many emotions so MIX FM did a good job!
 Thank you bro!!!

 12.00 noon: After passing so many small villages (Erimi-Kantou-Souni-Kivides-Kissousa-Malia-Arsos) we finally made it to Ayios Nikolaos where clouds literally transformed the village into a mystical place.
 We managed to find the signs that lead us to park our car next to ‘Tzelefos’ bridge, the biggest medieval stone bridge ever built in Cyprus.
 And the adventure began…